Rong-Jet/ledgerly/README.md

 - 🔗 Integration with external financial tools (long-term goal)

 ## License
-Ledgerly is currently a personal project and is not licensed for public use.
-If I decide to open-source it in the future, I will update this section with an appropriate license.
+Ledgerly is licensed under the MIT License.
+See the `LICENSE` file for more details
 ## Acknowledgments
 This project is a continuous learning experience, and I welcome feedback, ideas, and suggestions for improvements!